-Notes to the condensed consolidated financial statements as of March 31, 2018
+Notes to the condensed consolidated financial statements as of June 30, 2018

-- B. Changes in accounting policy (Contd.) - (2) Accounting policy on financial instruments Financial assets: (Cont.)
+- B. Changes in accounting policy: (Cont.) - (2) Accounting policy on financial instruments

 4) Equity instruments designated at fair value through other comprehensive income:

 On the date of first-time recognition, the Group may designate investments in equity instruments, that are not held for trade and do not constitute contingent consideration in a business combination, at fair value through other comprehensive income.
 This designation cannot be revoked in subsequent periods and can be made for each investment separately, irrespective of the designation or non-designation of other investments at fair value through other comprehensive income.